wmde/wikidata-wikibase-team/pages/process.md

 - Introduce any people unfamiliar with the process to the process
 - Introduce the sheet changes, if any have been made you are aware of
 - Start by introducing, scoring and discussing a task that you have brought to the session
-- Repeat the process mixing up who talks about tasks a bit
+- Repeat the process, picking who goes next if tasks were brought, or poking to see who might want to represent a ticket.
+(Mix around who talks)

 Throughout:

+- As people talk about their task:
+  - Make the task as "Prioritzed" if it was missed
-- If people do not populate the "Prioritized date" column as they are scoring, populate the column
+  - Populate the "Prioritized date" column
 - If a task it already done, mark it as archived & set the archive date, leaving a note on the reason for archiving
 - If a task has significant negative user/product impact, or needs other PM input, mark it as pending, leaving a note as to why
 - As people comment on how the scoring system is good or bad, leave comments in cells to be tackled at the end of the month